 - 1. Jackets/coats/rain coats are allowed in accordance with appropriate weather conditions. - 2.
 Outerwear must have a closing mechanism (full length zipper, buttons or snaps.) - 3.
 Pullover sweatshirts are allowed in approved CISD solid colors.
 The CISD logo or the logo of a CISD school sponsored organization is optional. - 4.
-Appropriate standardized dress must me worn under any outerwear. - 5.
-Outerwear worn inside the building must be a CISD approved color. - 6.
-No denim, dungaree or blue jean material jackets are allowed.
+Shirts worn under sweatshirts and sweaters must meet dress code guidelines, or the sweatshirt must remain on all day.
+Undershirts not in the solid colors of blue (light, royal or navy), yellow (light and gold), white, black or gray must be covered.

-7. Outerwear with hoods are acceptable, but hoods should not be worn on the heads of students inside CISD buildings.
+- 5. Outerwear worn inside the building must be a CISD approved color. - 6.
+No denim, dungaree or blue jean material jackets are allowed. - 7.
+Outerwear with hoods (hoodies) are NOT acceptable.
+That includes any apparel with hoods.
+Sweatshirts and sweaters with crew necks, V-necks and/or collars are allowed.